erdos-project/erdos/python/doc/source/operators.rst

 ERDOS operators process received data, and use streams to broadcast :py:class:`erdos.Message` and :py:class:`erdos.WatermarkMessage` objects to downstream operators.
-We provide a standard library of operators for common dataflow patterns under :py:mod:`erdos.operators`.
+We provide a standard library of operators for common dataflow patterns.
 While the standard operators are general and versatile, some applications may implement custom operators to better optimize performance and take fine-grained control over exection.